rezapr/interceptor/README.md

 }
 ```

-This complete example shows the full power of Interceptors.
+This complete example shows the full power of interceptor.

 ```go
 package main